HomeAdvisor Competitors: How Does HomeAdvisor Work?

 HomeAdvisor charges $350 annually to list your company.

-HomeAdvisor's leads can cost anywhere between $15-20 per lead and in some cases $50+.
+HomeAdvisor's leads can cost anywhere between $15-100 per lead.
 Leads can be sent weekly, or automatically monthly to your account.

 This may seem pricey for some, especially if you’re a new